Andorra

 Changes in local authority boundaries shall not be made without prior consultation of the local communities concerned, possibly by means of a referendum where this is permitted by statute.

-In Andorra, changes to local authorities’ boundaries may be made on the basis of agreements between Comuns, final court rulings or international treaties signed by the Principality of Andorra which apply by extension to the Comuns.
+Changes to local authorities’ boundaries may be made on the basis of agreements between Comuns, final court rulings or international treaties signed by the Principality of Andorra which apply by extension to the Comuns.

 Article 6.1